ajstarks/giocanvas/README.md

 # giocanvas -- a canvas API built on top of gio

-(Note: this API is under development and the API may change)
+(Note: this code is under development and the API may change)

 ![canvas API](giocanvas.png)